 Failing the NCLEX is undoubtedly disheartening, but it’s crucial to understand the steps and options available if you find yourself in this situation.
 So, what happens if you fail the NCLEX?

-After failing the NCLEX, you’re not left in the lurch.
+After a failed NCLEX, you’re not left in the lurch.
 You have the opportunity to retake the exam.
 The exact process and waiting period between attempts may vary by state, so you must check with your state’s nursing board for specific guidelines.
 Most states allow you to retake the exam after a 45-day waiting period.
 Below are the details about the states that do not allow unlimited NCLEX attempts:

 State | Restrictions/Additional Guidelines |